How we test headphones: The SoundGuys testing methodology

 Some people like Bluetooth headphones, and that means having to deal with charging a battery.
-Because we have testing fixtures with human-like ears, we can tell you how long you can expect your cans to keep making music.
+Using testing fixtures with human-like ears, we can tell you how long you can expect your cans to keep making music.

 We're trying to meet a normal use case—and an independently verifiable performance metric.

 Wired headphones are increasingly rare nowadays, but sometimes they simply require too much power to be used on a smartphone.
 In the event that happens, we will let you know.
 By using a little bit of math and the specifications page of any set of headphones, we can tell you if the power output of your smartphone is enough.
 If you don’t see a section talking about power, assume that everything is okay and you shouldn’t run into volume problems.

 In the world of audio, objective testing isn’t enough because there are so many factors that can’t be controlled for.
 Tests regarding certain things are generally impossible to perform given the insane range of head sizes, ear shapes, and noise-induced hearing loss of individuals across the globe.
 That’s why we take each audio product we review and give it an extended spin in a normal home, with normal people—just like you.

 Sometimes we find some faults, other times we don’t, but we always do our due diligence in figuring out what each product is like.
 Sometimes our experiences will differ from yours, and that’s okay!
 Let us know in the comments if that happens, and we will periodically update our articles if we’ve missed something important.